-Collins and Associates, based near Anaheim, Orange County, California, can help you with tax assessment appeals that might lower your property taxes.
+Collins and Associates, based near Santa Ana, Orange County, California, can help you with tax assessment appeals that might lower your property taxes.

 Get a Property Appraisal

-An appraisal of your residential home, commercial business, or real estate property by a certified and experienced appraiser (like David Collins and associates based near Anaheim, Orange County) will determine the true value of the asset.
+An appraisal of your residential home, commercial property, industrial property, apartments, and small income property by a certified and experienced appraiser (like David Collins and associates based near Anaheim, Orange County) will determine the true value of the real estate property.

-Property taxes are determined by home values, not set by local governments.
-Different formulas are used to figure property taxes, but all depend on a home’s assessed value.
-Some jurisdictions use a home’s actual market value, while others use a percentage of a property’s worth.
+Property taxes are determined by real estate property values, not set by local governments.
+Different formulas are used to figure property taxes, but all depend on a property’s assessed value.
+Some jurisdictions use a property’s actual market value, while others use a percentage of a property’s worth.
 Whatever value is used, it’s multiplied by the local tax rate to compute the property’s final bill.
-As home values decrease, so do their assessed values.
-Homeowners end up paying less even though the tax rate stays the same.
+As property values decrease, so do their assessed values.
+Property owners end up paying less even though the tax rate stays the same.
 With an updated property appraisal in hand, it will make it much easier to persuade the tax collector to lower your tax bill.

 Many taxpayers fail to fight because they don’t understand the process or because they do not want to do the research.
 This is why it is important to work with an experienced property appraiser.
-They can do the research, explain the process, and if necessary, contact the tax assessor on your behalf.
+They can do the research, explain the process, and if necessary, contact the tax assessor on your behalf and present the client at any hearings.

 Know the Tax Assessment Appeals Process